 Since the war, this sense of belonging to a strong local community has been gradually eroded, particularly as the shopping facilities have declined.
 Even as late as the 1960s, many people identified with small very local shopping areas, where they could get most of their purchases.
 The huge increase in traffic has made walking round local shops much less pleasant, and people have come to prefer other ways of buying things.
 Some aspects of local social life have also declined, for example life centred on the churches.
 Even some of the pubs have gone, and a number of large houses, sports grounds and green spaces have been replaced by higher density housing.
 One might think that a mature suburb such has Acocks Green has undergone most of the change it can.
 This is far from the truth.
 The evidence around us is that change is continuing at a surprising rate.
 If we were to come back not far into the new Millennium, we might well find that a lot of what we take for granted now will have disappeared.

 The Library acts as the focus for local history activity in Acocks Green.
-The History Society meets in the Library once a month, and has its own archive of local history materials.
+The History Society has its own archive of local history materials.
 The Library has a collection of photographs, maps, and newscuttings as well as a selection of books about Birmingham and the surrounding area.

 The Library Service and Tempus Publishing have jointly published a book about Acocks Green, compiled by Michael Byrne, which contains over 220 old photographs of Acocks Green.
-It costs £9.99 and is available from bookshops, the Library Service or direct from Tempus (01453 883300).
+It costs £9.99 and is available from bookshops or direct from Tempus (01453 883300).

 At the bottom of this screen is a box where you can tell us about your memories of living in Acocks Green.
 At the moment we are especially interested in your wartime memories.